LAUNCH OF INTERNATIONAL RESEARCH COLLABORATION GRANT CALL BETWEEN NEW ZEALAND AND SINGAPORE

 - You may refer to a list of Frequently Asked Questions HERE.

-For those who are interested, please read through the information HERE and submit your proposals via the MBIE’s portal.
+For those who are interested, please read through the information found in the grant call document HERE and submit your proposals via the MBIE’s portal.